tracyharrison1/tracyharrison1.github.io/index.md

 </style>
 # Welcome to my CS 499 ePortfolio!

 <p class="tab">This ePortfolio is designed to showcase my skills and abilities from the Computer Science program at Southern New Hampshire University.
-It will contain an artifact or artifacts demonstrating my skills and abilities in three key categories:
+It will contain an artifact or artifacts demonstrating my skills and abilities in three key categories:</p>

-1. Software design and engineering
+<p class="tab">1.
+Software design and engineering</p>
-2. Algorithms and data structure
+<p class="tab">2.
+Algorithms and data structure</p>
-3. Databases</p>
+<p class="tab">3.
+Databases</p>

 ## Professional Self-Assessment